IK10 TOUCH SCREEN

 • Custom sizes: 10.1" to 65"

-• Surface: Anti-Glare (AG) / Anti-Fingerprint (AF)
+• Surface options: Anti-Glare (AG) / Anti-Fingerprint (AF)

-• Operating temperature: -20°C to +70°C
+• Operating temperature: -20°C to +70°C (project-dependent)

 • Touch: PCAP multi-touch

-• Controller options: mainstream solutions (project-dependent)
+• Interface/controller: mainstream options (project-dependent)

 Optional engineering enhancements